 Using clean language questions

-Coaching using Clean Language questions is a helpful technique, especially to teach us about resilience.
+Coaching using Clean Language questions is a helpful technique, especially in teaching us about resilience.
+It can be useful when considering levels of resilience for leaders.
 It is the practice of exploring metaphors, listening and observing with full attention the words being used (and non-verbal signals) without giving advice, sharing opinions or adding in any assumptions around the metaphors used.

 Everyone’s way of experiencing the world is different, yet all communication directs attention in some way.
 Clean questions have been perfected over the years to reduce the direction, assumptions, and inferences that they contain.
 This minimises the amount of contamination from the coach asking the questions to free up the resources of the person being questioned to think effectively for themselves.
 This is important so that the person can do their very best thinking, explore their inner world and take responsibility for their own choices.